dschnitzler14/dschnitzler/_pages/principles.md

 # 1. Open and Transparent Work

-As I'm currently exploring in my [digital garden](https://dschnitzlervercel.vercel.app/){:target="\_blank"}, I believe in openness and transparency in what I am doing.
+I believe in openness and transparency in what I am doing.
 I believe that community makes any idea or project better and I always want to hear what others have to say!

 # 2. Learn more!